LF-digitala-kanaler/LFDS/content/components/web/data-visualization/area-graph.md

       ## How to use

       Use area charts only if you want to show how values develop over time.

       If you want to show how values differ in different categories, consider a (stacked) bar, column chart or split bars instead.

       **Best to use**

       * how values develop over time

+      * if the total is as important as its shares

+      * when large differences between your values

       ### Legends and colors